lutzweiler/twitter-search/README.md

 4. generate the bearer token and copy it to the configuration file

 ## How to Use

+### Running in command line mode
+If the program is run from the command line (i.e. `./main.py` or `python main.py`) the list of tweets will be updated and given new priorities.
+The result will be sent by email if enabled.

+### Running the flask server
+If the program is run in flask mode, the list of tweets will be updated and given new priorities.
+These tweets can be accessed using HTTPS requests and marked as **done** or **undone**.
+For testing, the flask server can be run directly from the command line:
+- `export FLASK_APP=main`
+- `flask run`
+- go to `http://127.0.0.1:5000/tweets` in your web browser

 ### Configuration
 The settings for the application can be changed in the configuration file `src/config.json`